What Is the Best Treatment for Neck and Shoulder Pain?

 You can return to your regular life faster by taking an active part in neck pain treatment.
 Many physical therapists recommend self-care for minor stress-related neck problems, such as emotional coping strategies and dietary changes.
 Before you call your doctor or chiropractor, consider these other effective methods for neck pain relief.

 Massage the most painful parts of your neck to reduce pain.
 You can decrease the strain by having someone else massage your neck.
 Hot or cold compresses are a quick way to relieve tension after a tender rubdown.

 Stop the Unhealthy Habits

-  Sitting or lying in certain positions may help the pain.
-For instance, someone who has a pinched nerve in the neck or low back might try curling into a fetal position or bending their neck or low back away from the pain, he says.
-Experiment with different standing or sitting positions until you find one that relieves some of that discomfort.
-Then, spend as much time in that position as you can.
+The pain may be relieved by lying down or sitting in certain positions.
+He suggests that someone with a pinched nerve in their neck or low back might try to curl into a fetal position or bend their neck or lower back to relieve the pain.
+You can try different sitting and standing positions until you find the one that helps.
+Spend as much time as possible in this position.

 Reposition your keyboard.
-If your pinched nerve (or pain) is located in your wrist or forearm, consider adjusting the position of your keyboard.
-Ideally, your keyboard should be positioned so that your elbows are in line with your wrist.
-This means your wrists aren't reaching down or up to type.
+Adjust the position of your keyboard if you feel pain or a pinched nerve.
+Your keyboard should be placed so that your elbows meet your wrist.
+This ensures that your wrists don't reach down or up when you type.

 Pain Management for Neck and Shoulder Pain

 At Natural Care Chiropractic, our chiropractors have extensive experience in mitigating, relieving, and managing long-term and chronic pain.
-Our chiropractic services can help increase mobility, ease stiffness and soreness and reduce pain whether it is concentrated in your back, neck, joints, or elsewhere.
+Our chiropractic services can help increase mobility, ease stiffness and soreness and reduce pain, whether concentrated in your back, neck, joints or elsewhere.
 Contact our chiropractors today to learn how we can help you relieve your pain, wherever it appears in your body.